 A new iconic silhouette building in the New York skyline.

 This project is located between the High Line park and the Hudson River.
 Studio Gang Architects have designed the glazed office building in accordance with their "solar carving" strategy, which uses the incident angles of the sun’s ray to form the irregular shape.
-The glazing system have been geometrically optimized into a pattern of three-dimensional facets that articulate the carved sections of the tower.
+The glazing system has been geometrically optimized into a pattern of three-dimensional facets that articulate the carved sections of the tower.

-The curtain wall unit consists of a central diamond-shaped panel tiling downward, surrounded by four triangular pieces that are perpendicular to the slab to achieve typical stack joints.
+The curtain wall unit consists of a central diamond-shaped panel tilting downward, surrounded by four triangular pieces that are perpendicular to the slab to achieve typical stack joints.
 The carved curtain wall not only blocks sun glare and heat gain, but also creates dynamic corner workspaces.
 The façade features high-performance glass with low-iron.

 Sustainability: Targeting LEED Gold